Michaelgwei86/kubernetes/Kubernetes/README.md

 ConfigMaps:
 ===========
-this is a way of managing environmantal variables in k8s. you can manually inject these variable by passing them
+this is a way of managing environmental variables in k8s. you can manually inject this variable by passing them
 as env.
-But with many def file that requires these variable, then you need to create then as a seprate object in k8s and simply reference then in your object defination file.
-Thes can be done using ConfigMaps and Secrets.
+But with many def files that requires this variable, then you need to create them as a separate object in k8s and simply reference them in your object definition file.
+This can be done using ConfigMaps and Secrets.

-ConfigMaps are used to pass configuration data in the form of key value pairs in k8s and then injected into pods.
+ConfigMaps are used to pass configuration data in the form of key-value pairs in k8s and then injected into pods.

 kubectl create configmap <ConfigName> --from-literal=APP_COLOR=blue \
                                    --from-literal=APP_MODE=prod